 Sport is an excellent lens through which to view the practices necessary to create a champion mindset.
 How to become better, wiser and mentally stronger in life and business.
 With the reality that just a few people achieve their goals and reach their full potential, I believe most people desire to uncover the keys to greatness, success, and achievement.
-Only by doing so can we discover how to become the best version of ourselves possible and create a champion mindset.
+Furthermore, by doing so, we can discover how to become the best version of ourselves possible and simultaneously create a champion mindset.

-While I was enjoying watching the tennis at the recent Australian Open, I saw perfect examples of a champion mindset play out, and the opposite.
+While I was enjoying watching tennis at the Australian Open, I saw perfect examples of a champion mindset play out, and the opposite.
 I will share my insights and what I believe are eight key ingredients for a champion mindset.

-Here are a few areas common to elite athletes.
-Why not do a self-assessment and give yourself a score out of ten for how well you embrace these in your life?
+Below, I list a few areas common to elite athletes.
+Why not do a self-assessment and give yourself a score out of ten for how well you embrace these things in your life?
 Ten is the equivalent of embracing the attributes of an elite athlete thoroughly, and 0 is the equivalent of someone who hasn’t gotten off the couch yet!
-Let’s see how well you score on the level of peak performance in your business and life and what lessons you can take from the mindset of champions.
+Let’s see how well you score on the level of peak performance in your business and life and what lessons you can take from elite sports players.

 Elite athletes have a burning passion and desire to succeed in their chosen sport.
 They love what they do.
 Serena Williams is a classic example.
 She still has a burning desire to continue playing tennis and achieve more in the game.
-Even though she has recently become a new mum, she kept her match fitness high during her pregnancy.
-Expect to see her back very soon.
+Even though she is now a mother, she kept her match fitness high during her pregnancy.
+Now, she has returned with her prior commitment and drive.
 Roger Federer is one of the oldest players, yet his passion and love for the game have kept him willing to do what is necessary to be at the peak of his game and remain at the pinnacle of the sport.

 - Where or what do you fear or feel anxious about in your business?
 Is it a big sales target you have?
-Is it anxiety about going for a promotion, a new job or fear of stepping up and establishing a business?
+Or, anxiety about going for a promotion, a new job or fear of stepping up and establishing a business?

-- Do you push through your fears and go for it or have you let fear stop you from stepping up in your life?
+- Do you push through your fears and go for it or do you let fear stop you from stepping up in your life?

 - Are you sitting in your comfort zone or do you continually push yourself to move out of it?

-Playing in the zone, or getting into flow is a key to sports success.
+Playing in the zone, or getting into the flow is a key to sports success.
 It’s then when everything comes together, time stands still, and the critical point won.
 This is the ultimate focus and part of the proof of a champion mindset.

 - How often are you in flow in your business?

-- Does time stop as you are fully focused on a task or project or do you fall victim to the usual distractions all around us?
+- Does time stop as you are fully focused on a task or project or do you fall victim to the distractions all around you?

 - How would your results change if you were more focused, more in the zone and immune to distractions?

-- I teach key strategies from the world of sports and performance psychology in my coaching and at my workshops.
+I teach key strategies from the world of sports and performance psychology to increase focus and productivity.

-High achievers often strive for perfectionism, yet this is not a natural or very achievable state.
+High achievers typically strive for perfection, yet this is not a natural or very achievable state.
 While excellence and continual improvement are critical, constantly berating yourself is not a good habit.
-The irony is when you are negative towards yourself because you didn’t get everything perfectly right, you create more frustration and stress.
+The irony is, when you are negative towards yourself because you didn’t get everything perfectly right, you create more frustration and stress.
 This tends to snowball and ultimately, diminishes performance.
 Athletes have to learn to be compassionate to themselves and switch off that negative inner critic.

 - What about you?
 Do you show compassion to yourself?

-- Are you kind to yourself or are you negative towards yourself when you make a mistake, fail to complete tasks or get distracted and waste time?
+- Are you kind to yourself or are you negative towards yourself when you make a mistake?

 - What action steps (if any) do you take to remedy this inner critic?